Molecular mimicry

-Molecular mimicry is defined as the theoretical possibility that sequence similarities between foreign and self-peptides are sufficient to result in the cross-activation of autoreactive T or B cells by pathogen-derived peptides.
-Despite the prevalence of several peptide sequences which can be both foreign and self in nature, a single antibody or TCR (T cell receptor) can be activated by just a few crucial residues which stresses the importance of structural homology in the theory of molecular mimicry.
-Upon the activation of B or T cells, it is believed that these "peptide mimic" specific T or B cells can cross-react with self-epitopes, thus leading to tissue pathology (autoimmunity).
-Molecular mimicry is a phenomenon that has been just recently discovered as one of several ways in which autoimmunity can be evoked.
-A molecular mimicking event is, however, more than an epiphenomenon despite its low statistical probability of occurring and these events have serious implications in the onset of many human autoimmune disorders.
+Molecular mimicry is the theoretical possibility that sequence similarities between foreign and self-peptides are enough to result in the cross-activation of autoreactive T or B cells by pathogen-derived peptides.
+Despite the prevalence of several peptide sequences which can be both foreign and self in nature, just a few crucial residues can activate a single antibody or TCR (T cell receptor).
+This highlights the importance of structural homology in the theory of molecular mimicry.
+Upon activation, these "peptide mimic" specific T or B cells can cross-react with self-epitopes, thus leading to tissue pathology (autoimmunity).
+Molecular mimicry is one of several ways in which autoimmunity can be evoked.
+A molecular mimicking event is more than an epiphenomenon despite its low probability, and these events have serious implications in the onset of many human autoimmune disorders.

-In the past decade the study of autoimmunity, the failure to recognize self antigens as "self", has grown immensely.
-Autoimmunity is thought by many researchers to be a result of a loss of immunological tolerance, the ability for an individual to discriminate between self and non-self, though others are beginning to think that many autoimmune diseases are due to mutations governing programmed cell death, or to environmental products that injure target tissues, thus causing a release of immunostimulatory alarm signals,.
-Growth in the field of autoimmunity has resulted in more and more frequent diagnosis of autoimmune diseases.
-Consequently, recent data show that autoimmune diseases affect approximately 1 in 31 people within the general population.
+One possible cause of autoimmunity, the failure to recognize self antigens as "self", is a loss of immunological tolerance, the ability for the immune system to discriminate between self and non-self.
+Other possible causes include mutations governing programmed cell death or environmental products that injure target tissues, thus causing a release of immunostimulatory alarm signals.
+Growth in the field of autoimmunity has resulted in more frequent diagnosis of autoimmune diseases.
+The resulting data show that autoimmune diseases affect approximately 1 in 31 people within the general population.
 Growth has also led to a greater characterization of what autoimmunity is and how it can be studied and treated.
-With an increased amount of research, there has been tremendous growth in the study of the several different ways in which autoimmunity can occur, one of which is molecular mimicry.
-The mechanism by which pathogens have evolved, or obtained by chance, similar amino acid sequences or the homologous three-dimensional crystal structure of immunodominant epitopes remains a mystery.
+With more research comes growth in the study of the several different ways in which autoimmunity can occur, one of which is molecular mimicry.
+The mechanism by which pathogens have similar amino acid sequences or the homologous three-dimensional crystal structure of immunodominant epitopes remains a mystery.